nickythelion/ciris/README.md

 ## Looking up colors in a list
-The Color objects are hashable, meaning that you can easily check if the color is already stored an a list on colors using a simple `in` statement:
+The Color objects are hashable, meaning that you can easily check if the color is already stored an a list of colors using a simple `in` statement:
 ```python
 from iris import Color